(1907 - 1984)

 Invited by Dorothy Elmhirst to recuperate at Dartington Hall, Devon, Holst started a music training course there in September 1943.
 She was a practical musician and inspirational teacher, and in eight years she established a remarkable music school (ultimately to become Dartington College) with students including near beginners and conservatory graduates.
 Her second book, The Music of Gustav Holst, was written there, a hard-hitting appraisal of her father’s work.

-Imogen Holst died in Aldeburgh in March 1984, and was buried at Aldeburgh parish church cemetery.
+Holst died in Aldeburgh in March 1984, and is buried at Aldeburgh parish church cemetery.